Skip to content

 Automated removal Yes Yes (paid tiers) Partial (human-assisted) Yes

-Free scan available No Yes, detailed scan No No
+Free scan available No Yes, detailed scan No Yes

 Works in EU/UK Yes (35 countries) Limited Very limited Limited

-Independent audit Deloitte ISAE 3000 No No No
+Published audit of removal operations Yes - Deloitte ISAE 3000 No No No

-Best for Best overall Free scan + entry-level US power users Families
+Best for Best overall Free scan + entry-level US power users App-first privacy workflow

 Action Try Incogni → Try Optery → Try DeleteMe → Try Kanary →

-Incogni: The Only One With a Real Audit
+Incogni: The Only One Here With a Published Removal-Ops Audit

-The Deloitte ISAE 3000 Type II assurance report on Incogni is publicly available and worth reading.
-No other data removal service in this category has commissioned an equivalent audit.
+The Deloitte ISAE 3000 limited assurance report on Incogni is publicly available and worth reading.
+Among the services in this roundup, it's the only one publishing an independent assurance report that covers removal operations rather than generic security controls.

 Here's why that matters: the entire business model of data removal services depends on you trusting that they're actually sending removal requests.
 You pay, they say they sent requests, you see a dashboard showing "removal in progress."
 But without an audit, there's no way to independently verify any of that happened.
 The Deloitte report confirms Incogni's processes are real.
 That's a bigger deal than it sounds in a space full of unverifiable claims.